ivy-llc/ivy/.github/pull_request_template.md

 ## Related Issue

 <!--
-Please use this format to link other issues with thier numbers: Close #123 https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
+Please use this format to link other issues with their numbers: Close #123 https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
 -->